-- Imagine a cocktail made with the essence of blueberries or the fresh tartness of raspberries or savory celery.
-Adding a whole other level of flavor, fruits and veggies are endless in their abundance of new flavors.
+- Imagine a cocktail made with the essence of blueberries or the fresh tartness of raspberries or savory celery, adding a whole other level of flavor, fruits and veggies are endless in their abundance of new taste characteristics.

 - Fruit syrups are not heated.
 Just juice your fruit or vegetable, such as strawberry, pineapple or celery, and add equal parts sugar.

 - Your morning cup can add so much depth to your cocktail!

 - We love green tea, but just about any tea works.
 Teas add an earthy, even herbaceous, flavor not to be missed.
 Just add tea to equal parts sugar and water, over low heat.

 - Chamomile tea, as used in the Chamomila Cocktail above, makes a fantastic cocktail.

 Looking for more recipes to use your tequila simple syrup?
 Consider these fun recipes.

 Fernet Me Not

 The Secret Garden